nasearle/FSND-P2_Tournament-Results/README.md

 virtual machine with VirtualBox.

 ### Included files:
-*  Vagrantfile and pg_config.sh- Vagrant configuration files
+*  Vagrantfile and pg_config.sh - Vagrant configuration files
 * .vagrant - Vagrant vm files
 * tournament.sql - sets up the database and tables to store the results of the tournament
 * tournament.py - contains the functions to enter data into and retrieve data from the database